 For the safety and well-being of all students, CAHSMUN has enacted several conference policies (“Conference Policies”) below.
 Please thoroughly review these policies with your advisors, sponsor teachers, and parents.
 Once you understand, and agree to, the Conference Policies, please sign the Conference Waiver by clicking the button above.
 You will not be permitted to attend CAHSMUN until a waiver is signed and returned.

-1. Delegates are expected to attend all committee sessions and remain respectful of all individuals during the conference.
+1. Participants are expected to attend all committee sessions and remain respectful of all individuals during the conference.

 2. All individuals at CAHSMUN are required to wear conference-issued nametags for identification and security reasons.
 Your CAHSMUN nametag is exclusive to you, and cannot be redistributed or given to other parties.
 Please immediately notify the Secretariat team if your nametag is missing.

-3. Delegates are expected to disclose any medical conditions that may impact their participation during the conference.
+3. Participants are expected to disclose any medical conditions that may impact their participation during the conference.
 Please notify the Secretariat of any health concerns.

 4. CAHSMUN maintains zero tolerance towards any and all actions, objects, materials, and substances that are deemed as illegal or illegal in the presence of minors by the governments of Canada, the province of British Columbia, the city of Vancouver, and any other municipal bodies or school authorities.

 a) Such items include weapons, drugs, alcohol, and any illegal substances or substances illegal in the presence of minors.

 b) If your child is caught in possession of such items, caught to have consumed illegal substances, or caught in the presence of peers who have consumed illegal substances, you will be notified immediately and will be asked to retrieve your child from the conference premises.
 Your child will not be allowed on conference premises for the remainder of the Conference.